Efficient Diversity-Preserving Diffusion Alignment via Gradient-Informed GFlowNets: Introduction

 We summarize our major contributions below:

-\begin{itemize}[leftmargin=*,nosep] \itemsep{0.6em} \item We propose \graddb, the first GFlowNet objective that leverages the rich information in reward gradients with theoretical guarantees for training GFlowNets. \item For the purpose of diffusion alignment with a pretrained prior, we propose a variant called \resgraddb that leverages the properties of diffusion models for efficient finetuning. \item We empirically show that with the propose \resgraddb objective, we may achieve diversity- and prior-preserving yet fast finetuning of diffusion models. \end{itemize}
+\begin{itemize}[leftmargin=*,nosep] \itemsep{0.6em} \item We propose \graddb and the pretrained-model-aware variant \resgraddb, the objectives that efficiently leverage the rich information in reward gradients in a principled and probabilistic way. \item Our \methodname is the first GFlowNet method that considers first-order information in reward signals, and is closely connected to soft reinforcement learning. \item We empirically show that with the proposed \resgraddb objective, we may achieve diversity- and prior-preserving yet fast finetuning and alignment of diffusion models. \end{itemize}

 {

 }